April 2026

 The Administrator’s approval is required for expenses above the maximum average, with consideration given to the necessity of the item to support the participant’s progress toward sustainable employment.

-Expenses incurred under the Other Employment and Employment Assistance Activities Benefit are documented on file to support the reasonableness of any additional assistance issued.
+Where a participant is eligible for the mandatory Other Employment and Employment Assistance Activities Benefit (OEEAAB), that benefit is accessed first.
+Expenses incurred under the OEEAAB or the Participation Benefit–OEEAAB are documented on file to support the reasonableness of any additional assistance issued.

 The cost of the technical aid or device is not considered an employment-related expense if it is available through the Assistive Devices Program of the Ministry of Health and Long-Term Care (e.g., reader, interpreter, or low vision aid) (see Directive 7.8: Assistive devices for more information).